GreenInfo-Network/coal-tracker-client/documentation/tracker_data_update.md

 ## Steps
 - obtain the latest spreadsheet from the client, likely a link to a Google Spreadsheet, or an XLS file
 - download or save the data sheet as CSV.
-Note: if given file is Excel, first upload to Sheets, then save as CSV (this should help evade UTF encoding issues)
+Note: if given file is Excel, first upload to Sheets, then save as CSV (this should help with UTF encoding issues)
 - Run the python script (see below) to clean up the data and convert to `json`

 ## convert to json